Re- Accreditation (Cycle) applications

 Complete an Additional Program Title Form for an additional title with identical content/staffing/mode of delivery as that in an existing accredited program.

 An additional title to an existing accredited program being offered online for the first time is regarded as a substantial change and requires completion of a Submission for Accreditation.

 Contact the APAC office to discuss whether an application is required for an additional title to an existing accredited program being offered at a new campus.

 Complete an Additional Program Title Form when combining an APAC-accredited program title with another program to make a double degree, for example Bachelor of Arts (Psychology)/Bachelor of Commerce.

 Complete a Change of Program Title Form to change the name of an existing APAC accredited program.

 Accredited psychology programs of study which will be, or have been discontinued, and are currently being taught-out, should maintain APAC accreditation until all students have completed the program.
-A new Discontinued Program Application Form is to be submitted for each discontinued program.
+A new Discontinued Program Application Form is to be submitted for each discontinued program, when notifying, and particulars of the program including the remaining number of students and the expected teach out dates is to be advised to APAC.

-Should the accreditation of a program be allowed to expire by virtue of a failure to re-apply for accreditation (or because APAC revokes its accreditation), there is a risk that any student subsequently completing the program of study requirements and graduating from the program may not be considered by the Psychology Board of Australia in the future to hold an APAC-accredited qualification.
+Should the accreditation of a program expire by virtue of a failure to re-apply for accreditation (or because APAC revokes its accreditation), there is a risk that any student subsequently completing the program of study requirements and graduating from the program may not be considered by the Psychology Board of Australia in the future to hold an APAC-accredited qualification.

-Note: A program with a change to the program code but with the same title and content does not need to be discontinued.
+Note: A program with a change to the program code but with the same title, content and curriculum may not need to be discontinued, please contact the APAC office for any advice.